peterjwms/startup/README.md

   - DONE - 20% Application elements - main elements (search and profile) are laid out in responsive tables; buttons and input forms are Bootstrap.
   - DONE - 10% Application text content - Text is appropriately sized and styled, using default sans serif.
   - DONE - 10% Application images - example images appropriately resize in the search and profile pages.

+## JS Deliverable
+- DONE - **Prerequisite**: Simon JavaScript deployed to your production environment
+- DONE - **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
+- DONE - **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+- DONE - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
+- Significant use of JavaScript to create a viable working application
+  - DONE - 20% JavaScript support for future login. - JS that stores and displays the username used to login
+  - 20% JavaScript support for future database data. - JS that allows user to add games to profile, and scores for added games; all stored in localStorage currently, and injected into the DOM dynamically
+  - 20% JavaScript support for future WebSocket. - realtime data mocked with random() and setInterval on the notifications page (Activity) showing games and scores that fake users recently added
+  - 40% JavaScript support for your application's functionality. - overall functionality for JS with adding games, scores, searching for games, viewing dynamically updated profile